Far: Lone Sails

 Far: Lone Sails (stylized as FAR: Lone Sails) is an exploration adventure videogame developed by the Swiss development company Okomotive.
-The game was released on Microsoft Windows and macOS on 17 May 2018, with Xbox One and PlayStation 4 versions released in April 2019, and the Nintendo Switch version on 18 August 2019.
+The game was released for Windows and macOS in May 2018, for PlayStation 4 and Xbox One in April 2019, for Nintendo Switch in August 2019, and for Android and iOS in October 2020.
 A sequel, Far: Changing Tides, was released in March 2022.

 Gameplay

 In FAR, the player controls the driver of a large vehicle as they search through a post-apocalypse setting.
-The game's vehicle has been modified a number of times.
 The game is played from a side-scrolling perspective, with the vehicle interior seen as a cross-section.
 To control the vehicle the player must move around inside it, operating stations and pressing buttons to perform various functions that keep the vehicle moving, such as engaging the engine or filling the boiler with fuel sources found over the course of the player's journey.
 The various parts of the vehicle can take damage, requiring the player to stop and extinguish fires and repair damaged systems.
 They are also required to solve puzzles in the world to allow the vehicle to pass and collect upgrades for it.
 The game has no enemies, though the player-character can die due to environmental hazards, and will restart at the last checkpoint.